MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Backup compression*: Enable compression during the backup process to reduce the size of backup files.
 Compressed backups require less storage space, so you can save costs.

 - *Backup storage tiers*: Evaluate your backup retention policies and consider moving older backups to lower-cost storage tiers, such as cold storage or archive storage.
-It helps optimize costs by storing less frequently accessed backups in cost-effective storage options.
+Storing less frequently accessed backups in cost-effective storage options helps optimize costs.

 - *Backup retention period*: Review and adjust the retention periods for your backups based on business requirements and compliance regulations.
-Maintaining backups for longer durations might lead to extra storage costs, so optimize the retention periods to align with your regulatory and compliance needs.
+Maintaining backups for longer durations might lead to extra storage costs.

 - *Backup frequency*: Analyze the backup frequency for various types of data.
 Adjust the backup schedule based on the frequency of data changes and the importance of the data.
 These practices help eliminate unnecessary backups and reduce storage costs.

 ### Optimize file formats

 File formats influence cost optimization by optimizing input/output (I/O) patterns and query patterns of your data.
 Some file formats cater to particular scenarios.
-By aligning the file format with your workload requirements, you can optimize costs and see improved performance.
+Aligning the file format with your workload requirements can improve the workload's performance.

-Here are contrasting examples of selecting a file format:
+Here are considerations for common formats:

-- *Consider using Avro*: The Avro file format is a good choice when you're dealing with more write-heavy I/O patterns or when query patterns necessitate fetching multiple rows of records in their entirety.
+- *Avro*: The Avro file format is a good choice when you're dealing with write-heavy I/O patterns or when query patterns necessitate fetching multiple rows of records in their entirety.
 Avro's serialization and deserialization processes are efficient, making it compatible with message buses like Kafka that produce a series of events and messages in quick succession.

-- *Consider using Parquet and Optimized Row Columnar (ORC)*: The Parquet and ORC file formats excel in scenarios characterized by read-heavy I/O patterns or when the query patterns focus on specific columns of the records.
+- *Parquet and Optimized Row Columnar (ORC)*: The Parquet and ORC file formats excel in scenarios of read-heavy I/O patterns or when the query patterns focus on specific columns of the records.

   Both formats are columnar storage, which means that data is stored column by column rather than row by row.
 Columnar storage allows for improved compression and efficient read operations.
 Only the required columns need to be fetched, so you avoid unnecessary I/O for irrelevant data.

 ### Optimize storage solutions

-Optimizing the cost of storage solutions involves evaluating and selecting the most appropriate storage methods and systems for your data.
-It might include switching databases, using different storage types, or adding caching mechanisms.
+Evaluate and select the most appropriate storage methods and systems for your data.
+This effort might include switching databases, using different storage types, or adding caching mechanisms.
 Ease of management is another factor to consider when you're choosing a storage solution.

 By tailoring storage solutions to the specific needs and characteristics of the data, you can achieve better cost-effectiveness while meeting performance and scalability demands.
 There are costs associated with switching databases or swapping services, but storing data in the wrong storage solution can cost you extra money.